 Fronted by Davis Avenue and Emerson Street

-Nestled in a residential area of Brookline Village lies this two-acre playground.
+This two-acre playground is nestled in a residential area of Brookline Village.
 Trees shade the perimeter of a large grassy field lined with benches, providing a perfect spot for reading.
-Along with slides, a climbing structure, and a colorful toy ship, it has Brookline’s first spray pool, where children can cool down on a hot summer’s day.
+Along with slides, a climbing structure, and a colorful toy ship, the playground has Brookline’s first spray pool, where children can cool down on a hot summer’s day.